uw-ne/ep476/hw/hw1.md

-   * make a new copy of the entire directory structure from its original location (`~wilsonp/ep476-hw1`) to the current directory, and in that new copy
+   * make a new copy of the entire directory structure from its original location (`~wilsonp/ep476-hw1`) to the current directory, and in that new copy:
-   * create an environment variable called `NUCLEAR_PATH` that refers to the absolute path of the top-level directory of this copy, i.e. the destination of the above copy
+   * create an environment variable called `NUCLEAR_DIR` that refers to the absolute path of the top-level directory of this copy, i.e. the directory that was created by making the copy
    * Create an alias that will show you a long listing of the `fission` directory that you copied above.
    * change to the `fusion` directory